1. What is the Stroll through History, Woodland, California?

 3. How do I purchase tickets for the Open Homes and Bus Tours, and how much do they cost?

 There is no entry fee and no parking fee for the Stroll.
 Bring your own bicycle for the free guided Bicycle Tours.
 Open Home Tour tickets are $25.00 ($30.00 on Stroll Day).
-These tickets may be purchased online, through mail, or at some downtown businesses.
+These tickets may be purchased online, through mail, or at Corner Drug (602 Main St.), or purchase the day of the event in Heritage Plaza from 8am-2pm.
 See BUY TICKETS for more information.

 4. How do I get there?
 Where do I park.